tomcm39/KoT-adaptive/Zoltar.md

 ### Step 2 - Create list of model and project identifying information

 Two variables are needed to submit a forecast: The name of the project (from the Zoltar Website) and name of your model.
+It is important that these names match the names that are displayed on the Zoltar Website, else the upload will result in error.
+An example can be found below for the "KoT-adaptive" model within the "CDC Real-time Forecasts" project.
 ```
 project_name = 'CDC Real-time Forecasts'
 model_name   = 'KoT-adaptive'
 ```

-### Step 3 - Create dictionary of Epidemic weeks with forecasts and "time_zero" dates
+### Step 3 - Create dictionary of Epidemic weeks with forecasts and "timezero" dates

 To submit past forecasts, a dictionary can be created of Epidemic Weeks (key) and time_zeroes (value).
 Every epidemic week has a Time\_Zero.